This is a guest post by Jacob Valentien, PE

 - In general, a standard 40-hour work week will lead you to hitting this threshold in 250 work weeks (or just under five years).
 In Texas, there is requirement to work under a professional engineer for at least four years before you can qualify to become a professional engineer.
 I think it is prudent for a young engineer to have reached 10,000 quality hours of engineering prior to that four-year threshold.
 The adjective “quality” is critical in your development.
 Just showing up to work and going through the motions does not define “quality” hours.

 - In my opinion, maintaining focus to generate quality work, asking detailed questions, and accepting challenging projects and opportunities are definitions of quality work.

-- By putting in extra time and conducting quality work, you will establish a positive feedback loop for yourself.
+- Also by putting in extra time and conducting quality work, you will establish a positive feedback loop for yourself.
 Your manager(s) will take notice and provide you with more unique, challenging, and exciting projects or opportunities.
 They will be more likely to want you on their teams and/or projects if they know that you are willing and capable of doing quality work.